ennea8/ff-cli/README.md

 - **Rent Reclamation**: Recovers ~0.002 SOL per closed token account
 - **Progress Tracking**: Real-time updates and detailed logging
 - **CSV Output**: Saves operation results to timestamped CSV file

+**Important Notes:**
+- When running on devnet, keep at least 0.002 SOL in source wallets to avoid transaction failures
+- Each Associated Token Account (ATA) creation costs approximately 0.00203928 SOL
+- Using `--dry-run` is recommended to estimate costs before actual execution
+- For batch operations, use `--keep-sol 0.002` or higher to ensure transaction fees can be covered
+- Failed operations are saved to a CSV file with indices for easy retrying with the `--indices` option
+- The indices in the CSV file start from 0 (first entry in source/destination files is index 0)
 - **Error Recovery**: Continues operation even if some transfers fail

 **Security Features:**